 What Happens When a Car is Repossessed

 There are probably certain terms and conditions you’ll be made aware of by your lender, and you may even get a grace period or a chance to buy back your vehicle before the repossession can occur.
-But if you fail to catch up on your payments, at some point your car will probably be repossessed and sold at an auction.
+But if you fail to catch up on your payments, at some point, your car will probably be repossessed and sold at an auction.

-Your credit scores will drop significantly and it’ll be difficult to get approved for a loan or credit card during this time.
-However, the impact on your credit score won’t stay there as long as the repossession itself.
-Over time, the severity lessens and your score starts to rebound on its own.
+Your credit scores will drop significantly, and it’ll be difficult to get approved for a loan or credit card during this time.
+However, the impact on your credit scores won’t stay there as long as the repossession itself.
+Over time, the severity lessens and your credit score starts to rebound on its own.

-You can dispute a repossession with the credit bureaus the same as you can any other item.
-If the lender fails to respond or verify the information, it must be removed within 30 days of the dispute.
+You can dispute a repossession on your credit report with the credit bureaus the same as you can any other item.
+If the lender fails to respond or verify the information, it must be removed from your credit report within 30 days of the dispute.

-Avoiding a Car Repossession
+Avoiding an Auto Repossession

-You might be able to refinance your loan terms to extend the repayment period or, if your credit is strong enough, lower your interest rate.
+You might be able to refinance your loan terms to extend the repayment period or lower your interest rate if your credit is strong enough.
 Both of these will help your monthly payment amount, but if you extend your repayment period, you will end up paying more in interest over the long run.

 It’s another way to avoid becoming delinquent on your loan, losing your car, and messing up your credit for seven years.
-If your lender isn’t willing to negotiation, you might also consider contacting an attorney to fully understand your rights and figure out if there’s any way to avoid having your car repossessed.
+If your lender isn’t willing to negotiate, you might also consider contacting an attorney to fully understand your rights and figure out if there’s any way to avoid repossession.

 Pay Your Deficiency Balance

-Because car repossessions frequently occur when you owe more than the car is worth, borrowers are often left with a deficiency balance.
+Because repos frequently occur when you owe more than the car is worth, borrowers are often left with a deficiency balance.
 That means even though the vehicle was repossessed, it was sold for less than what you owed on the loan, and unfortunately, you still have to pay the difference.

 Other Steps to Rebuild Your Credit

 The worst-case scenario is a seven-year period of less-than-perfect credit, and even that can be mitigated with some strategic steps.
-After you pay off your deficiency balance, try these other steps to help raise your credit score quickly.
+After you pay off your deficiency balance, try these other steps to raise your credit scores quickly.